 reflects the Good Food Ireland experience".
 Aniar was

-also awarded Best Regional Newcomer and Overall Newcomer of the Year for their commitment to showcases Irish produce and upholding the philosophy of Good Food Ireland.
+also awarded Best Regional Newcomer and Overall Newcomer of the Year for their commitment to showcasing Irish produce and upholding the philosophy of Good Food Ireland.

 Good Food Ireland Innovative Cookery Course Award